sloki-project/sloki/README.md

     "id":"operation-uniq-id"                | }
 }                                           |
 ```
-* Payload is a little bit more light compared to compliant JSONRPC protocol below (no `jsonrpc` attribute, `method` become `m`, `params` become `p`, `result` become `r`)
+* Payload is a little lighter compared to compliant JSONRPC protocol described below (i.e no `jsonrpc` version attribute, `method` become `m`, `params` become `p`, `result` become `r`)
 * [Missive](https://github.com/StarryInternet/missive) package is used both server and client side to transform payloads into a binary format.
 Missive support zlib compression, but it's not used here and it's not recommended because of performance crumble.
-Missive is based on [fringe](https://github.com/StarryInternet/fringe), an extensible message framing over streams.
+Missive is based on [fringe](https://github.com/StarryInternet/fringe), an extensible message framing over streams for nodejs.

-### **JSONRPC**
+### 3.2 **JSONRPC**

-The JSONRPC protocol has been chosen for operability.
+The JSONRPC protocol has been chosen for interoperability.
 ```
 REQUEST                                     | RESPONSE
 ------------------------------------------- | --------------------------------------